pnp/cli-microsoft365/docs/manual/docs/cmd/graph/user/user-list.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To list users matching specific criteria, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 Using the `--properties` option, you can specify a comma-separated list of user properties to retrieve from the Microsoft Graph.
 If you don't specify any properties, the command will retrieve user's display name and account name.